emit-js/emit/README.md

 ## Listener arguments

-No matter what is passed to the `emit` emitter, listener functions always receive five arguments:
+No matter what is passed to `emit`, listener functions always receive five arguments:

 | Argument                     | Description                 |
 | ---------------------------- | --------------------------- |